| Name That Planet

 Nick B.

-ANUBIS, after the Egyptian God who led people to safety and who was a guardian who led the way forward.
+ANUBIS, after the Egyptian God who led people to safety and who was a

 Joanne O�B.